Real estate licenses,

 }

-Data you can audit and explain
+Data you can build on

-Transparent Coverage
+Broad Coverage

 Normalized Structure